More Than Postpartum Depression: a Breakdown of All Perinatal Mood & Anxiety Disorders

 So what to do if any of these symptoms are present for you (if you are pregnant or postpartum) or if you observe them in someone else who is pregnant or postpartum)?

 If you observe them in another person, gently start a conversation with that person about what you’ve noticed.
 Let them know you’ve done some research and they shouldn’t have to put up with this alone.
-Encourage them to talk to a professional-they can start with their primary care doctor or OBGYN-or can call a postpartum depression therapist.
+Encourage them to talk to a professional can start with their primary care doctor or OBGYN-or can call a postpartum depression therapist.
 Chiropractors, doulas, sleep specialists, lactation specialists, and a host of other professionals can also point moms in the direction of appropriate help.

 If you notice these symptoms in yourself, start the same conversation with the above professionals.
 If it seems too hard to have the conversation (you’re nervous about crying; it’s tough to describe the symptoms out loud; a phone call or face-to-face conversation is too overwhelming as a starting place), use email or your doctor’s health portal to type out a message.
-Sometimes, that can feel less intimidating, but still allows you to let someone know what is going on.
+Sometimes, that can feel less intimidating but still allows you to let someone know what is going on.

 White couch with pillow and throw | postpartum support in St. Louis, MO | postpartum depression | postpartum anxiety | counseling for postpartum | postpartum counseling | therapist for postpartum depression near me | 63043 | 63011 | 63101 | 63102